fagan2888/PrgOpenstreetmap/docs/report.md

 ## Data Exploration

 In this section data is explored with the help of SQL queries.
-All SQL queries are stores in separate .sql files in /sql/scripts.
+All SQL queries are stored in separate .sql files in /sql/scripts.
 Queries are run with Python DB Api, results are stored in corresponding csv files in /sql/query_results.

-###Find Vegeterian Restaurants
+###Find Vegetarian Restaurants

-I like vegeterian restaurants and I would like to know which restaurants are the closest to my house location.
-In order to get this information I need a function which calculates distance between two points, defined by pairs of lattitudes and longitudes.
-SQLite does not have a stored function/stored procedure language, as an alteranative python DB API can be used.
+I like vegetarian restaurants and I would like to know which restaurants are the closest to my house location.
+In order to get this information I need a function which calculates distance between two points, defined by pairs of latitudes and longitudes.
+SQLite does not have a stored function/stored procedure language, as an alternative python DB API can be used.

 Python package sqlite3 provides function 'create_function', which creates a user-defined function that can later be used from within SQL statements.